tian-chan/hugo-academic/content/post/getting-started/index.md

 lastmod: 2020-12-13T00:00:00.000Z
 title: Interesting section from the book "Sapiens" by Yuval Noah Harari about ancient student/teacher relations
-subtitle: One of the first discovered writings by humans was about student/teacher relationship...
+subtitle: One of the earliest discovered writings was about student/teacher relationship...
 date: 2020-12-13T00:00:00.000Z
 featured: false
 tags: